axelgolubev/CryoEM_Relion_tools/README.md

 # Script for changing optical groups in relion .star files

-The script is adding correct optical groups for each particle in particles.star file.
+The script is adding correct optical groups for each particle in particles.star file if optical groups weren't specified for some reason.
 The correct optic groups are taken from micrographs_ctf.star file.

 To start the script: